 In the end, a mild curiosity that isn't anything to write home about.
 Still, it makes a unique variation on a popular film genre.

 Space/science fiction and nude females didn't part company with NUDE ON THE MOON.
 One segment of a burlesque/nudie (that shows various strip acts across history) takes place on the moon -in fact this very segment is used as an extra feature on the SWV disk.
 Rather more pornographic was 1967's SPACE-THING, and the later (shockingly entertaining) parody FLESH GORDON.
 THE LOVE FACTOR (aka ZETA ONE) was a spy-spoof adapted from a popular literary serial in England, featuring sexy invaders from beyond.
 Presumably, that was also the gimmick of the video era title BEACH BABES FROM BEYOND.
 INVASION OF THE BEE GIRLS was played a bit straighter, an adult-themed (by which I mean it was for grown-ups, not that it was a dirty movie) story of average housewives being transformed into hot-to-trot insect-women who "love their victims to death."
 Despite a fun-sounding title, CINDERELLA 2000 was a painful Al Adamson musical about sex in the distant future.
 Far better was LIFEFORCE, in which a naked Mathilda May spearheads an invasion by intergalactic vampires (this one is worth checking out, basically an 80's-style Quatermass epic).
 SPECIES had the world's first human-Martian hybrid in the form of a sexy blonde with an urge to mate.
-No doubt there are dozens of unknown direct-to-video skinflicks that also play this theme (later-day porno queen Misty Mundae made the scene in PLAYMATE OF THE APES, for example).
+No doubt there are dozens of unknown direct-to-video skinflicks that also play this theme (turn of the century porno queen Misty Mundae made the scene in PLAYMATE OF THE APES, for example).
 Still, if ever there was another movie specifically about space-nudists, I can't think of it.
 Of the films listed in the above paragraph, NUDE ON THE MOON is certainly the cleanest one!
 One wonders if a sleaze producer has ever considered a remake.
 It's one of the few scenarios that wouldn't be hurt by being played as intentional camp.
 Nudist camp, of course.